donomii/throff/README.md

 * To create a small, simple and portable interpreter (mostly complete)
 * To design a language that builds itself from basic principles to advanced language constructs (going nicely)
 * quick and effective access to platform libraries like graphics, databases, etc (not so good)
-* a simple and highly configurable language (good so far)
+* a simple and highly configurable language (good)
 * the best interactive debugger, with rewind and undo functionality (possible but not implemented well)
 * Support advanced language features like first-class continuations (mostly complete)
 * a familiar interface available everywhere